derekjwilliams/covid-19-graphql/README.md

 ### Inserting into database

-Create the the johns_hopkins schema
+Create the the johns_hopkins schema, for instance (10.0.1.146 is the host in this example):

 ```
 psql postgres -h 10.0.1.146 -d covid -f 00-johnshopkins-schema.sql